sylvainGarnot/siren-validation/README.md

 This is a Rest Api Symfony Application using FOSRestBundle

-We use [data.gouv.fr](http://files.data.gouv.fr/sirene) to have updated to of our siren numbers
+We use [data.gouv.fr](http://files.data.gouv.fr/sirene) to have updated data of our siren numbers

 ### Requirements